kamilf92/rectangle-app/README.md

 # Description

-"Pimp my rect" app is coded for an interview.
 The project is based on the starter "create-react-app".

 The application is based on MERN stack.
 I use the following frameworks:
 - React